I’ve taken the Big Five Aspects Scale personality test.

 “Individuals very low in volatility are highly stable and predictable in their moods.
 They are almost never irritable, and feel very little disappointment, frustration, pain and loneliness.
 People find them easy to be with and can very frequently relax around them.
 They almost never express their frustration, disappointment and irritability and appear very reasonable when they do so.
 Even on those infrequent occasions where they become stirred up, upset, angry or irritated, they calm down very quickly.
 They are not at all argumentative and very rarely loose their composure.”

 My comment: Agreed.
 You’re not very likely to break my composure — not even if you resort to physical violence.
-I do experience emotions strongly, but I’m at the same time in full control of whether or not I will choose to put my inner life on display or not.
+I do experience emotions intensely, but I’m at the same time in complete control of whether or not I will choose to put my inner life on display or not.

 5. Openness to Experience: Exceptionally High